charlax/professional-programming/README.md

 * [Services Engineering Reading List](https://github.com/mmcgrana/services-engineering)
 * [System Design Cheatsheet](https://gist.github.com/vasanthk/485d1c25737e8e72759f)
 * [The Log: What every software engineer should know about real-time data's unifying abstraction](https://engineering.linkedin.com/distributed-systems/log-what-every-software-engineer-should-know-about-real-time-datas-unifying): one of those classical articles that everyone should read.

+#### Scalability

+* I already mentioned the book Scalability rules above, but there's also a [presentation](http://www.slideshare.net/cyrilwang/scalability-rules) about it.

+#### Stability

+* I already mentioned the book Release it! above.
+There's also a [presentation](http://www.slideshare.net/justindorfman/stability-patterns-presentation) from the author.

 ### Testing